Lego Marvel Super Heroes 2: Plot

 In preparation, Doctor Strange leads a team to the Sanctum Sanctorum where they fight Baron Mordo and retrieve the Book of the Vishanti, while Thor leads a party to an apocalyptic version of Asgard to enlist the aid of Heimdall, facing Loki and Surtur in the process.
 The search for the five Nexus fragments again splits the heroes into teams Spider-Man's group visits the Marvel Noir version of Manhattan, where they help Iron Fist, Daredevil, Luke Cage, and Spider-Man Noir defeat the Kingpin.
-Iron Fist accompanies them to K'un-L'un, where they fight Steel Serpent to free Shou-Lao and retrieve a Nexus fragment.
+Iron Fist accompanies them to K'un-Lun, where they fight Steel Serpent to free Shou-Lao and retrieve a Nexus fragment.
 Proceeding to the Alchemax building in Marvel 2099's Nueva York, Spider-Gwen and Spider-Man 2099 help the group defeat the Green Goblin 2099 and "Carnom" (a fusion of Venom and Carnage) to obtain another fragment.

 Meanwhile, the Guardians defeat Ronan the Accuser, who has a Nexus fragment, in the Kree home world of Hala, but are brainwashed by the Supreme Intelligence.
 After stopping a coup by Maximus in Attilan, the Inhuman royal family rescue the Guardians, defeat the Supreme Intelligence and agree to join them in defeating Kang.

 At the same time, Captain America's group travels to the underwater city of Lemuria, but falls into a trap set by Attuma and are forced into Sakaar where Red King pits them against the "World Breakers" (consisting of Hulk, Red Hulk, Maestro, and Greenskyn Smashtroll).
 Joined by the Hulk and Stingray, they return to Lemuria, defeat Attuma and Torg, and retrieve a Nexus fragment.
 Moving on to Ancient Egypt, they enter a Sphinx and join Horus of the Heliopolitans in facing Loki and N'Kantu, the Living Mummy to obtain another fragment.
 As Kang observes the heroes' exploits and plots to destroy them, his wife Ravonna becomes increasingly disturbed by his actions.

 With the fragments gathered, the heroes assemble a device to bring Knowhere through a portal opened by Doctor Strange.
 Their first attempt nearly brings Ego the Living Planet instead because of Kang's interference.
 Once Knowhere is in Chronopolis, they use an electromagnetic pulse to knock out the energy shield protecting Kang's citadel.
 As the heroes begin their assault, Kang summons the Damocles.
 Iron Man, Spider-Man, and Star-Lord disable the ship, battling Korvac and escaping before it crashes.
 Captain America, Captain Marvel, Doctor Strange, and Star-Lord enter the citadel and face Kang, who grows to gigantic size, uses the time crystal to reverse the Damocles' destruction, and wields it as a sword.
 Captain America creates a giant solid hologram of himself and uses it to defeat Kang.
 Ravonna betrays Kang and uses the time crystal to turn him into a baby.
 The heroes celebrate their victory, and Ravonna promises to return the components of Chronopolis to their original places in time and space once the remaining villains are dealt with.